 - Finally, state how the performance result pays back.
 The shift in positional power in the marketplace moves your brand toward your vision.
-Create a future pathway to building a consumer bond, brand power, and brand profitability.
+Most importantly, it creates a future pathway to building a consumer bond, brand power, and brand profitability.

-How to turn your strategic thinking into strategic objective statements
+How to turn your strategic thinking into marketing strategy statements

-Let’s look at how to turn your smart strategic thinking into writing a strategic objective statement.
+To start, look at how to turn your smart strategic thinking into writing a strategic objective statement.
 It will help provide specific marching orders to everyone who works on the brand.
-Below is the classic way to lay out a brand vision, key issue question and the strategic objective statement.
+For example, you can see below the classic way to lay out a brand vision, key issue question and the strategic objective statement.

 The process covers all five elements of smart strategic thinking.
 You can see the brand vision, and key issue statement covers the first strategic element.
 However, you need the strategic objective statement to cover off the remaining four other strategic elements, including the program investment, focused opportunity, market impact, and the performance result.

-Here’s how that strategic objective statement breaks down:
+Here’s how that marketing strategy statement breaks down:

-A: Program investment: The statement calls out the investment in a strategic program, with crystal clear marching orders to the team, leaving no room for doubt, confusion, or hesitation.
+A: Program investment: First, the marketing strategy statement calls out the investment in a strategic program, with crystal clear marching orders to the team, leaving no room for doubt, confusion, or hesitation.
 In this example, the strategic program is to “Create an elevated VIP consumer experience.”